joykingoo/github-actions-deployment/README.md

 # github-actions-deployment
-A reactjs application deployed to github actions and heroku
+A reactjs application deployed using github actions ci/cd pipelines and heroku